Monitoring | Fluid Attacks Help

 1. We monitor AWS infrastructure with CloudWatch.

-Fluid Attacks monitors AWS infrastructure with CloudWatch
+Fluid Attacks AWS infrastructure with CloudWatch

-1. For management purposes on AWS accounts, we register events related to them using CloudTrail.
+1. For management purposes on AWS accounts, we register events related to them using Cloudtrail.

 1. With VPC Flow Logs we can capture ingoing and outgoing IP traffic information from network interfaces in our VPC.

-Fluid Attacks uses VPC Flow Logs to capture IP traffic
+Fluid Attacks use of VPC Flow Logs

 1. The use of Grafana with Opentelemetry gives us full observability of our code.